Manila

 We asked expats in Manila what banks they use and there advice about banking.
 They advised:

 "Before retiring in Manila, expats should research the cost of living and the availability of healthcare services.
 It is also important to familiarize oneself with the local culture and customs, as well as the language.
 Additionally, expats should consider the safety of the area they plan to live in and the availability of transportation.
-Finally, expats should research the visa requirements for long-term stays in the Philippines," wrote one member in Manila.
+Finally, expats should research the visa requirements for long-term stays in the Philippines," explained one expat living in Manila, Philippines.

 Will I be able to find a job in Manila?